GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 Mumbai

 <!-- image -->
-**Image Description:** In this image we can see three women sitting on the chairs and working on the laptops.
-In the background we can see a wall, a frame, a laptop, a cup, a laptop, a chair, a table, a bag, a laptop, a book, a chair and a wall.
+**AI-Generated Image Description:** In the image we can see there are three women who are sitting on the chairs and they are working on laptops.
+In the background there is a painting on the wall.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image there is a logo.
+**AI-Generated Image Description:** The logo is blue and white.
+It has the letters "gz" in a cursive font.
 <!-- end image description -->